arthuravianna/iot_rollups_dapp/README.md

 1) Install the Metamask extension in the desired browser.
 2) Create a wallet.
 3) Add the localhost 8545 network.
 [How to add a network](https://metamask.zendesk.com/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC).
-4) Import one of the hardhat accounts to metamask.
+4) Import one of the hardhat accounts to metamask (Use one of the private keys bellow).
 [How to import an Account](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account).
-Use one of the private keys bellow:

     Account 0: 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80